Basic items every driver should bring

 A useful external checklist if you want another DOT prep reference before your visit.

-The official state page drivers should follow after the exam when certification needs to be reflected by DMV.
+The official state resource drivers should follow after the exam when certification needs to be reflected by DMV.

 Yes.
 If your employer, fleet manager, or onboarding team needs paperwork completed, bring it with you rather than assuming the clinic already has it.